opral/monorepo/packages/design-system/src/colors/README.md

 #### What benefit do color tokens provide?

 TailwindCSS only provides utility classes.
-However, UI elements convey semantic meaning and hierarchy such as a "primary" or "secondary" button.
+However, UI elements convey semantic meaning and hierarchy such as a higher emphasized `Save` button and a lower emphasized `Discard` button.
 Tailwind has no semantic classes such as "primary color".
 Color tokens are exactly that, semantic classes for colors.

 #### Why has Material 3 been chosen as the reference?